A collection of poems about living in a dystopian paradise.

 but deliver us from squabble,

-You can get a copy of “We the Citizens” from Amazon or you can order a copy directly from me via the form below, at SGD$12 (excluding postage).
+You can also order a copy directly from me via the form below, at SGD $12 (+$1 for postage in Singapore).